xuelingyi/SLRfinder/README.md

 Required R packages: igraph, data.table, SNPRelate, ggplot2, ggpubr, cowplot, parallel

-## Input files
+## Prepare the input files
 Create a directory for each dataset using the dataset name (e.g., mydata).
 This dataset folder should contain:
 1. **mydata.csv**: the sample information file named after the dataset.
 This should include at least two columns named "SampleID" (same as names in the sequencing data) and "Population".
 Sex information (e.g., male, female, unknown) can be included in a column named "sex".
 2. **reference.list**: the genome information including two space-delimited columns: column1 is the contig/scaffold ID in the reference genome, column2 is the more informative chromosome names (e.g., LGx).
 The two columns can be identical if the contigs have already been renamed into the human-informative version in the vcf file.
 If using the whole-genome resequencing (WGS) data, the unassembled contigs may not be necessary to be included in the analyses and do not need to be listed in this file.
 3. **SLRfinder_functions.r**: the R script for running SLRfinder, available on Github
-4. **./a15m75**: a folder containing the filtered vcf files (can be generated using the step0_script below)
+4. **./a15m75**: a folder containing the filtered vcf files (can be generated using the script below)
-5. **./GenoLD.snp100**: a folder containing the LD edge lists estimated using the filtered vcf files (can be generated using the step0_script below)
+5. **./GenoLD.snp100**: a folder containing the LD edge lists estimated using the filtered vcf files (can be generated using the script below)
 <br>

-**Step0: prepare the input vcf datasets and the LD edge lists**
+**prepare the input vcf datasets and the LD edge lists**

-This is an example **unix** script (can be adapted to R scripts) for vcf filtering and LD estimation.
+This is an example **unix** script for vcf filtering and LD estimation.
 If using large datasets (e.g., WGS), it will be faster to process data in parallel by chromosome (if using chromosome-level reference genomes) or by contig/scaffold (if using low-quality genomes).
 Run the following scripts in the dataset folder that should also contain the unfiltered SNP genotypes (**mydata.vcf**).
 This script will generate a folder **a15m75** to save the filtered vcf files, and a folder **GenoLD.snp100** to save the LD edge lists (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld).
 ```
 ## create folders to save the output of processed data of each chromosome
 mkdir a15m75 GenoLD.snp100